DIPlib/diplib/README.md

     -DDIP_ENABLE_ASSERT=Off                 # to disable asserts
     -DDIP_ENABLE_DOCTEST=Off                # to disable doctest within DIPlib -DDIP_ENABLE_UNICODE=Off                # to disable UFT-8 strings within DIPlib
+    -DDIP_ALWAYS_128_PRNG=On                # to use the 128-bit PRNG code even if 128-bit
+                                            # integers are not natively supported by your platform
     -DDIP_BUILD_DIPVIEWER=Off               # to not build/install the DIPviewer module
     -DDIP_BUILD_PYDIP=Off                   # to not build/install the PyDIP Python module
     -DDIP_BUILD_DIPIMAGE=Off                # to not build/install the DIPimage MATLAB toolbox